AIDEPT-2025-SVECW/StudentDemoApp/README.md

 A Maven-based Java application that reads student details from an Excel file and automatically splits them into teams of specified size, writing each team to separate sheets in an output Excel file.

+### Note:

+The application can also be executed as a standard Java application by running the ABC class.
+Before doing so, please perform a Maven Clean and Build to ensure all dependencies are correctly resolved.
+Until Maven-related concepts are fully integrated or covered, running the application in this plain Java mode is a suitable alternative for development and testing purposes.

 ## Features

 - **Excel Integration**: Read student data from Excel files (.xlsx format)